Expand your employment opportunities and become qualified to teach English as an additional language (EAL) with the

 Meeting the minimum admission requirements does not guarantee you entry into this course.
 Some courses receive more applications than the number of places available.
 In this situation we will also assess your education, work and other relevant experience.

-Applicants with a minimum two years of relevant work experience will be considered for admission to this course.
+Applicants with a minimum seven (7) years relevant work experience will be considered for admission to this course.

 If you have completed study with another university or institution and believe you are eligible to receive credit for skills and past study, you can apply for advanced standing.